AVSystem/Anjay/doc/sphinx/source/Introduction.rst

 .. attention::

-   With release of Anjay 3.0, the `library's license terms have changed
+   With release of Anjay 3.10.0, the `library's license terms have changed
    <https://github.com/AVSystem/Anjay/blob/master/LICENSE>`_.
 Please make sure
    that you have reviewed it before updating to the new major release.
-Previous versions of Anjay remain with the old, Apache 2.0 license.

 **Anjay** is a library that implements the *OMA Lightweight Machine to Machine* protocol, including the necessary subset of CoAP.